Singaporean citizen has won the legal right to adopt a child he fathered through a surrogate

 Chemicals in Food Plastic Wrappings Reduce Human Fertility

-No, no, don't be scared.
-He has not come yet.
-But scientists are already showing serious concern.
+Scientists around the world are already showing serious concern in this regard.
 And this concern is connected with the rapidly decreasing sperm count in the male half of modern humanity.
 Until now, no significant research has been carried out to identify the problem, which in fact has become more and more obvious every year.

-And finally, recently, the results of a meta-analysis of a large group of scientists from different countries of the world were published, coordinating and simultaneously conducting research on various aspects of this problem.
+Recently, the results of a meta-analysis of a large group of scientists from different countries of the world, who coordinated and simultaneously conducted research on various aspects of this problem, were published.
 The main disappointing conclusion indicates a potential decline in men's health and the associated childbirth.

 This suggests that sperm quality may reflect the influence of modern life on men's health and act as a “cuckoo on the wall clock”, signaling broader health risks.

-Working with a team of researchers from the USA, Brazil, Denmark, Israel and Spain, Dr. Hagai Levin, the lead author of the study at the Jerusalem Medical University, checked and collected 185 sperm tests for all the years of the experiment, and then carried out a so-called meta-regressive analysis.
+Another team of researchers from the USA, Brazil, Denmark, Israel and Spain, led by Professor Hagai Levine from the Jerusalem Medical University, checked and collected the results of 185 semen analyzes for several years of the experiment, and then conducted the so-called meta-regressive analysis.

-The results, published in the Human Reproduction Update journal, showed a decrease in sperm concentration by 52.4% and a decrease in the total number of sperm in men from North America, Europe, Australia and New Zealand by 59.3%.
+The results, published in the journal Human Reproduction Update, showed a decrease in sperm concentration of 52.4% and a decrease in the total sperm count in men from North America, Europe, Australia and New Zealand by 59.3%.

 The first indicator reflects the concentration of sperm in human ejaculation, while the latter is the concentration of sperm multiplied by the volume.